XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 9. What are **decoupled systems**?
 10. Any idea about **EventBridge**?
 11. In AWS, if you do not want an immediate response for a request, how will you implement an **async mechanism**?
+12. What do you understand by CloudWatch alarms and CloudWatch events?

 **Content Delivery & DNS**